gicentre/elm-vega/docs/vega/barChart/README.md

-# Specifying a Simple Bar Chart
+# Specifying a Bar Chart

 The purpose of this tutorial is to demonstrate how to build up Vega specifications with elm-vega.
 The result will be a simple bar chart, that while it could have been specifed more compactly with Vega-Lite, demonstrates some of the key principles for creating Vega specifications.